Susan Wyche, PhD

 UXPin

-To learn more about zoo visitors and their preferences, I referenced scientific literature that has been published on the topic.
+To kick off the project, I referenced scientific literature that has been published on the topic.
 I discovered that limited research has been conducted about zoo visitors outside the realm of education and learning.

 Moss, A., & Esson, M. (2010).
 Visitor interest in zoo animals and the implications for collections planning and zoo education programmes.
 Zoo Biology, 28, 1-17.
 DOI: 10.1002/zoo.20316